 - Get the app: on Google Play, iTunes

-Also a rebate app.
-This one reimburses shoppers every three months – if you’ve accumulated more than $5.
+This is a rebate app and browser extension.
+Ebates will reimburse shoppers every three months – if you’ve accumulated more than $5.
 You can elect a paper check or deposit to your PayPal account.

 How it works: Register with your name and email address.
 Then you start online shopping through the app.
 And you can also add credit cards and a shipping address to your account.

 For in-store shopping, add an American Express or Visa card to your Ebates account, and link specific offers to your card.
 When you use it to pay, those Ebates will be credited to your account.